 But how expensive is sailing?

 In the past, people wanting to sail needed to own or know someone who owned a boat.
 One route was to buy a yacht, say a Beneteau Oceanis 41.
 Looking at YachtWorld this is going to cost somewhere around $200,000 for a late model.
-Factor in 20% of the boats value for maintenance, mooring fees, winterization etc and you’re looking at $240,000 just to get started.
-Given that the average private yacht is only used 14 days per year, this is a very expensive proposition, especially if you’re in the market we cater to - young professionals in their 20s and 30s.
+Factor in 20% of the boats value for maintenance, mooring fees, winterization etc and you are looking at $240,000 just to get started.
+Given that the average private yacht is only used 14 days per year, this is a very expensive proposition, especially if you’re in the Sailing Virgins market: young professionals in their 20s - 40s.

 Enter the bareboat charter.

 Instead of purchasing the yacht yourself, in the last few decades, the idea of a bareboat charter, which is a fancy industry term for renting a boat, has become much more established.
-Sites like the Moorings allow you to rent a bareboat charter almost as easily as purchasing an Airbnb.
+Charter companies like the Moorings allow you to rent a bareboat charter almost as easily as purchasing an Airbnb.
 Simply select the location you’d like to sail, the dates, the boat and you’re on your way.